-Our Workplace Harassment & Discrimination Lawyers assist with complaints to the Australian Human Rights Commission in relation to breaches of the Australian Human Rights Commission Act, Sex Discrimination Act and the Disability Discrimination Act, including in relation to sexual harassment, victimisation and discrimination on the basis of sex, gender identification, race and disability.
+Our Workplace Harassment & Discrimination Lawyers assist with complaints to the Australian Human Rights Commission in relation to breaches of the Fair Work Act, Australian Human Rights Commission Act, Sex Discrimination Act and the Disability Discrimination Act, including in relation to adverse action, sexual harassment, victimisation and discrimination on the basis of sex, gender identification, race and disability.

 These laws make it unlawful to:-